spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

 This routine performs identical operations to the imaging mode, with the following *exceptions*:

 #.
-Error thresholding is handled differently: The error arrays are resampled and median-combined
-   along with the data arrays, and the median error image is used to identify outliers instead of the input error images for each exposure.
-This median error image is included alongside the median datamodel (in the ``err`` extension) if ``save_intermediate_results`` is `True`.

-#.
 Resampling is handled by a different class, `~jwst.resample.resample_spec.ResampleSpec`
    instead of `~jwst.resample.resample.ResampleImage`.